 Researchers have long believed that the amygdala, an almond-shaped structure in the brain, is central to the experience and perception of fear.
 Studies initiated in the 1990s of a patient with a rare condition affecting the amygdala initially seemed to support this conclusion.
 However, as Lisa Feldman Barrett, PhD, of the Massachusetts General Hospital (MGH) Department of Psychiatry, writes in a new paper, the role of the amygdala has turned out to be more complex than originally thought.
 Barrett, a research scientist at the Athinoula A. Martinos Center for Biomedical Imaging at MGH and a University Distinguished Professor of Psychology at Northeastern University, was invited to write the paper for the 40th-anniversary issue of the journal Trends in Neurosciences.

 "Scientists originally hypothesised that the amygdala contained the circuitry necessary for fear and its related behaviours," says Barrett.
 "They continually broadened their hypotheses for the amygdala's role with accumulating research in both humans and non-human animals.
-The amygdala was then thought to contain the circuitry for negative emotions, for emotions in general, and eventually, for anything that is broadly affective, such as a threat.
-Through the natural process of systematic scientific investigation, it's become clearer that the amygdala plays a role in signaling the rest of the brain to information that is important to learn because it is relevant to allostasis -- the brain's process of anticipating the needs of the body and attempting to meet those needs before they arise.
+The amygdala was then thought to contain the circuitry for negative emotions, for emotions in general, and eventually, for anything that is broadly seen as affecting, such as a threat.
+Through the natural process of systematic scientific investigation, it's become clearer that the amygdala plays a role in signalling the rest of the brain to information that is important to learn because it is relevant to allostasis -- the brain's process of anticipating the needs of the body and attempting to meet those needs before they arise.
 Whether threatening, rewarding or novel, this to-be-learned information will help the brain better predict future occasions."

 The amygdala has been linked to fear since the publication of a 1930s paper by University of Chicago researchers Heinrich Klüver and Paul C. Bucy, who described profound behavioural changes -- including a newfound willingness to approach snakes and other dangerous animals -- in rhesus monkeys whose temporal lobes, including the amygdala, had been removed.
 This work spurred decades of continuing research in non-human animal models into the role of the amygdala in creating states of fear.
 By the early 1990s, Barrett writes in the current paper, investigators had concluded the structure was integral to a central fear system in the brain.